 10. Titanic (1997)

 Perhaps the most popular film on our list, ‘Titanic’ broke all records when released in 1997.
 James Cameron did the impossible and created a technical revolution while showing the sinking of the gigantic ship.
-Elaborate sets, an enriching love story, colorful characters, surreal music and a tear filled ending spelled success from the very first shot itself.
+Elaborate sets, an enriching love story, colorful characters, surreal music, and a tear-filled ending spelled success from the very first shot itself.
 ‘Titanic’ lived up to its meaning, breaking box office and award records at the time of its release.
 Rarely does a film get to be visually stunning and cinematically good together.
 The 1912 disaster was shown in the most magnanimous way possible.
 The love was real and the deaths were really painful.
 The scenes when the ship choir join in for a final round or when the Captain decides to remain with the ship till the end were emotional to the brim.
-The ending was wonderful and the audience can’t help but shed a few tears.
+The ending was wonderful, and the audience couldn’t help but shed a few tears.
 Celine Dion’s magical song rewrote the book of romance and inspired love among a generation to come.
-And it gifted us Kate Winslet and Leonardo DiCaprio.
+And it gifted us, Kate Winslet and Leonardo DiCaprio.
 Need we say anything more?

 Read More: Best Death Movies of All Time